teleported-cat/Bean-Scene-Reservation/README.md

 The reservation then requests a first & last name of who placed it, as well as the customer's email & phone number so the restaurant can confirm the reservation a week ahead.
 Name is required, but only either an email or a phone number is required.
 This information is automatically filled in if the user is a member.

-Finally, the reservation can include a note with additional information if the reserver so chooses.
+Finally, the reservation can include a note with additional information if the customer so chooses.

-If the reserver was a member, the reservation keeps track of that and allows them to view it later in their reservation history.
+If the user was a member, the reservation keeps track of that and allows them to view it later in their reservation history.

 ## Technology/Tools Used